rustfoundation/safety-critical-rust-coding-guidelines/GOALS.md

 * We will develop an addendum matrix to reduce burden of attaching these later
   * We will begin with DO 178 and ISO 26262 at perhaps chapter level, maybe subsection level _for now_ and expand later
 * We will release the coding guidelines tagged with the versions of stable Rust that they support (e.g. `1.42`)
-* We will create Clippy lints which will cover decidable guidelines
+* We will find or create Clippy lints which will cover decidable guidelines

 ### Criteria obtained by discussion with Tooling Subcommittee